nilanjana1996/Free-energy/README.md

 The generated fel_sham.xpm file contains input data for the plot.
 The code will create an colored 3D overlay plot of the 3D minima, and the 2D contour plot at the bottom.

+Limitations and isntructions:
+We need to replace the color map, and data (xpm), and x-axis, y-axis values depending on our generated XPM file.